OskarCodes/SystolicHost/README.md

+# Systolic
-# Development branch of code for host of my ultra-low-cost ECG: Systolic.
+Development branch of code for host device of my ultra-low-cost ECG - Systolic.
 Has a new UI with simplified configuration for use by a health professional